View Source Mint.HTTP (Mint v1.6.2)

 This function returns true if the connection is open for the given type, false otherwise.
 It should be used to check that a connection is open before sending requests or performing operations that involve talking to the server.

 The type argument can be used to tell whether the connection is open for both reading and writing, only open for reading, or closed for both.
 In HTTP/1, a connection is always either open, or closed (for both reading and writing).
 In HTTP/2, the connection can be closed only for writing but not for reading, meaning that you cannot send any more data to the server but you can still receive data from the server.
-In this case, Mint.HTTP.open?(conn, :read) would return true but Mint.HTTP.open?(conn, :read_write) would return false.
+In this case, Mint.HTTP.open?(conn, :read) would return true but Mint.HTTP.open?(conn, :write) would return false.
 See the "Closed connection" section in the module documentation of Mint.HTTP2.

 If a connection is completely closed (that is, Mint.HTTP.open?(conn, :read) returns false), it has become useless and you should get rid of it.
 If you still need a connection to the server, start a new connection with connect/4.

-The default value of type is :read_write
+The default value of type is :write

-With the default value of type being :read_write, a call to Mint.HTTP.open?(conn) will return false if conn was closed for writing but is still open for reading.
+With the default value of type being :write, a call to Mint.HTTP.open?(conn) will return false if conn was closed for writing but is still open for reading.
 If you need to make sure the connection is completely closed, check that Mint.HTTP.open?(conn, :read) returns false.

 Examples